-EH&S's director or designee has the authority to issue, following appropriate investigation, noncompliance citations to the appropriate individuals and administrators for lack of improvements in response to a formal report or recommendation.
+EH&S's director or designee has the authority to issue, following appropriate investigation, noncompliance citations to the appropriate individuals and principal investigator for lack of improvements in response to a formal report or recommendation.

-Copies of any formal reports and noncompliance citations associated with unsafe work practices will be provided to the individual, his or her immediate supervisor, and to other administrators with responsibility for the activity involved.
-Copies of reports and/or citations given to individual students or student organizations will be forwarded to the dean of Student Affairs.
-The dean or designee will determine an appropriate resolution utilizing the normal student disciplinary processes as outlined in The Word.
-Performance evaluations of all employees will include review of noncompliance citations, as they relate to their job duties.
+Copies of any formal reports and noncompliance citations associated with unsafe work practices will be provided to the individual, their immediate supervisor, and to other administrators with responsibility for the activity involved.
+Copies of reports and/or citations given to individual students or student organizations may be forwarded to the dean of students, if required.
+The dean or designee will determine an appropriate resolution utilizing the normal student disciplinary processes as outlined in The Word student handbook.
+Performance evaluations of all employees will include the review of noncompliance citations, as they relate to their job duties.

 To appeal noncompliance citations:

 - Staff members are to use the grievance procedure that is outlined in the Staff Handbook.